Ida Odinga: Career

-She became the managing director of the East African Spectre, a liquified gas cylinder manufacturing company, in 2003, becoming one of the first women to head a major Kenyan company.
+She became the managing director of the East African Spectre, a liquefied gas cylinder manufacturing company, in 2003, becoming one of the first women to head a major Kenyan company.

-The Standard listed Odinga as one of the top most powerful women in Kenya in 2010.
+The Standard listed Odinga as one of the most powerful women in Kenya in 2010.

 In a 2012 interview with CNN International, Odinga elaborated on her life as a politician's wife.
 She told CNN's Felicia Taylor, "It's good to be a wife, but it's good to be an educated wife.
-Being a wife, it's just not a position of subordination – it's a position of strength."
+Being a wife, it's just not a position of subordination—it's a position of strength."

 In November 2018, Odinga endorsed Bill 2018, which would amend the Constitution of Kenya to guarantee the nomination of female candidates and MPs to Parliament.
 While she publicly supported the bill, which she said would increase leadership posts for women MPs, Odinga also noted that women had never had the opportunity to compete equally with male politicians in politics.
 Odinga appeared in Parliament to support sitting women MPs during the debate.
 However, the bill failed to pass in the National Assembly in February 2019, despite vocal support from Ida Odinga, President Uhuru Kenyatta, and other prominent politicians and activists.

-In 2019 Odinga emphasized that she would not endorse anybody for 2022 election and people are free to choose anyone they want.
+In 2019 Odinga emphasized that she would not endorse anybody for the 2022 general election and people are free to choose anyone they want.

-In June 2020, Ida's husband, former prime minister, traveled to United Arab Emirates for hospital treatment.
+In June 2020, Ida's husband, a former prime minister, traveled to the United Arab Emirates for hospital treatment.

+Her husband died on the 15th of October 2025.